You know that moment when the preschool teacher waves you to the side and says, “Caleb pushed another child down on the playground today.”

 For older children, role-playing can still be helpful.
-The books I recommend in the 8 to 13-year-old category have resources in the back for games and exercises you can do together to practice these skills.
+The books I recommend for 8 to 13-year-olds have resources in the back for games and exercises you can do together to practice these skills.

 Hey, you used your words!
 You remembered that is what they did in the book.
 That works well doens’t it?
 I bet you can remember to use your words next time you are mad too!